 - Identity theft.
 There have been many reports of online lenders selling customer’s personal information to third-parties, leading to identity theft and hacked bank accounts.

 - Funds taken from your bank account without your permission.
 Some lenders take money from bank accounts illegally by using a direct deposit form.

-Since the Northwest Territories doesn’t impose the same payday loan regulations as other parts of the country, there are more risks associated with borrowing short-term loans both online and in-person.
-Make sure to read the fine print on payday loan contracts and look for short-term loan alternatives wherever possible.
+Since the Northwest Territories doesn’t have the same payday loan regulations as other parts of the country, there are more risks associated with borrowing payday loans both online and in-person.
+Before applying, look for alternative forms of financing.

-Before you agree to a payday loan, it helps to explore all of the short-term loan alternatives at your disposal.
+Before you sign on for a payday loan, it helps to explore all of the financing alternatives at your disposal.